embulk/embulk-input-jdbc/embulk-input-db2/README.md

 # DB2 input plugins for Embulk

-DB2 input plugins for Embulk loads records from Oracle.
+DB2 input plugins for Embulk loads records from DB2.

 ## Overview